What Is a Cantaloupe?

 It's a juicy, orange summer fruit that's related to the watermelon and honeydew melon.
 It also belongs to the same plant family as cucumbers, pumpkins, squashes, and gourds.

-The semi-sweet cantaloupes most familiar to people in the U.S. are a type of muskmelon called Cucumis melo reticulatus.
-The scientific name stems in part from the word “reticulated,” describing the cantaloupe's rough, webbed outer skin.
+The semisweet cantaloupes most familiar to people in the U.S. are a type of muskmelon called Cucumis melo reticulatus.
+Reticulatus means "net-like" in Latin and refers to the cantaloupe's rough, webbed outer skin.

-Cantaloupe is also full of vitamins and minerals like:
+Cantaloupes are also full of other vitamins and minerals, including:

 Cantaloupe Health Benefits

-It’s low in carbs.
-Cantaloupes are 90% water.
-That’s almost as juicy as a watermelon.
-The high amount of liquid content gives cantaloupes a low glycemic load score of 4.
-That means your body digests it slowly and it won't make your blood sugar spike.
+- Aid digestion.
+The high amount of liquid content and low carbohydrate count give cantaloupes a low glycemic load score of 4.
+That means your body digests it slowly, and it won't make your blood sugar spike.
 So it's a great pick for people with diabetes.